contentstack/marketplace-ecomm-boilerplate-app/README.md

 </details>

-* To start the development of a ECOMMERCE app using boilerplate, first Clone ECOMMERCE Boilerplate GitHub Repository and copy the content of this repo to the new repo of your APP.
+* To start the development of an eCommerce app using boilerplate, first Clone eCommerce Boilerplate GitHub Repository and copy the content of this repo to the new repo of your APP.
 * The new app repo source folder will be referred to as APP_DIRECTORY from now on.
 * Open the package.json inside the ui and api folders (`<APP_DIRECTORY>/ui/package.json` & `<APP_DIRECTORY>/api/package.json`) and update the name attribute to your app name.
 * Open the root html file of the app (available at `<APP_DIRECTORY>/ui/public/index.html`) and update the `<title>` tag value to the name of your app.